awsdocs/amazon-redshift-management-guide/doc_source/rs-mgmt-cluster-version-notes.md

 Time period: March 13–April 5, 2019

 **Features and Improvements**
 + **Amazon Redshift:** now automatically and elastically scales query processing power to provide consistently fast performance for hundreds of concurrent queries\.
-Concurrency Scaling resources are added to your Amazon Redshift cluster transparently in seconds, as concurrency increases, to process queries without wait time\.
+Concurrency scaling resources are added to your Amazon Redshift cluster transparently in seconds, as concurrency increases, to process queries without wait time\.
 + **Amazon Redshift:** You can now UNLOAD the result of a query to one or more text files in CSV format to Amazon S3\.
 + **Amazon Redshift:** You can use the COPY command to load data from ZSTD compressed files\.
 + **Amazon Redshift:** The TO\_DATE\(\) and TO\_TIMESTAMP\(\) functions now accept new format fields\.